Opperational Support

 Match Challenge: The Wayne Denson McRae Endowment Fund for the Mobile Botanical Gardens

-In addition to the initial gift of $500,000, a match challenge of an additional $250,000 has been extended from the McRae Foundation.
-If MBG can raise $250,000 before the summer of 2024, the Foundation will match our raised amount resulting in a $1,000,000 endowment.
+In addition to the initial gift of $500,000, a match challenge of $250,000 was extended from the McRae Foundation.
+MBG successfully fundraised $250,000 by August 2023 resulting in our fulfillment of a $1,000,000 endowment.

 For more information on Naming Opportunities, please see the section below.
 If you would like to contribute strictly to the matching endowment fund, please use the link below and check the box to apply towards the endowment.